At which campus can I study this program?

 Program Description

-This major provides a strong foundation in chemistry and prepares students for graduate or professional programs and for careers with companies and agencies requiring chemistry or related areas.
-The major has four options that allow students to choose an area of specialization to meet their career goals.
-These options are:
+This major is professionally approved by the American Chemical Society and provides a strong foundation in chemistry while preparing students for graduate or professional programs as well as for careers with companies and agencies requiring chemistry or related areas.
+The major provides students the opportunity to choose an area of specialization to meet their career goals as well as participate in undergraduate research with faculty members and/or industrial internships.

 What is Chemistry?